 Snow White and the Seven Dwarfs is what actually started the variant where True Love's Kiss awakens the titular character.
-See the Literature section for the original version, which does not do this at all.
+See the Fairy Tales section for the original version, which does not do this at all.

 Sleeping Beauty is arguably the Trope Namer.
 It's also the best known of the versions where the titular character awakens from a kiss.

 The Little Mermaid plays around with the trope: Ursula, as quoted above, informs Ariel that she must receive True Love's Kiss from Prince Eric in order to remain human.
-Thanks to Ursula's meddling, Eric fails to do this before Ariel's three days are up; though he was damn close twice.
+Thanks to Ursula's meddling, while Eric is willing to give Ariel a kiss, he fails to do this before Ariel's three days are up; though he was damn close twice.
 Things work out in the end, though, no thanks to any kissing.
 It takes Eric killing Ursula and King Triton using his powers on Ariel to make it work, instead.

-The kiss shown in the page image occurs in Beauty and the Beast, after Belle's Dying Declaration of Love resurrects the Beast as a human prince.
-The magic emitted from their kiss transforms the castle's servants back into humans.
+The kiss shown in the page image occurs in Beauty and the Beast, after Belle's Dying Declaration of Love resurrects a just deceased Beast as a human prince.
+Additionally, the magic emitted from their kiss transforms the castle's servants back into humans.

 The Princess and the Frog has fun with playing this trope to the letter.
 Technically, Prince Naveen can kiss any princess - whether he loves her or not.
 Even the Princess of Mardi Gras counts as she's technically a princess for the night.
 This does not work when Mardi Gras is over and she is no longer a Princess.
 Fortunately for our heroes, Tiana marrying Naveen, even as a frog, technically makes her a princess and their problem is solved when they kiss as husband and wife.

 Enchanted is already an Affectionate Parody of the animated canon and naturally looks to parody this trope as well.
 Giselle has an "I Want" Songcalled "True Love's Kiss", and expresses her belief that "it's the most powerful thing in the world."
 It's also played straight near the end of the movie, when, like a good Disney princess, Giselle is hexed to sleep.
 She needs a Troperriffic True Love's Kiss before midnight (of course) in order to wake up.
-Robert manages to rouse her in the nick of time with a kiss, after Prince Edward failed to wake her up.
+Robert manages to rouse her in the nick of time with a kiss... after Prince Edward failed to kiss her awake.

 Spoofed in a Capital One credit card commercial, where a princess kisses a frog... and he turns into a ferret, who starts rattling off legalese and provisos as the princess keeps trying to kiss him, turning him into different creatures.
 At the end, she leaves in disgust, leaving him as a portly centaur who protests that she's "just one kiss away" from a rich, handsome prince.